 - Higher retention or SOW among existing clients

 1. Alignment and shared accountability between Marketing and Sales (particularly in B2B), for the plan and its dependencies.
 Is everyone on board?

 2. Understanding the average sales cycle and workflow of a lead, and the rules/requirements to keep leads warm and moving through the funnel.
 As well as a vision for the ideal lead experience.
 How many touch points does it take; what type of touch is needed (referrals/ testimonials, more product information, more face/phone time with Sales or Customer Service, drip emails, online engagement opportunities)?

 3. Requirements for Marketing vs. Sales’ role in delivering touch points, and the role of automation and online marketing to support interaction and engagement with the sales team/person.
 Is it better for Marketing to develop the communications and infrastructure for delivery, and allow Sales to execute?
 Is it better for Marketing to drive until a scoring trigger deems a lead worthy of hand off to Sales?

 4. Requirements for marketing automation, resources and costs – Can you support data flow of online leads to the CRM; does the CRM contain an indicator to decide when Sales vs. Marketing is owning communication with the lead; can your systems capture a record of all touch points, scoring metrics and funnel movement?
 How much will it cost to develop the necessary infrastructure?
 What resources are required?

-5. A content development and delivery strategy aligned to the sales funnel and the changing mindset or interest of the lead — This is where lead scoring infrastructure can be beneficial, as well as targeted online communications and tools that directly support a sales person’s outreach and ability to continue giving the lead a reason to care about the company’s value proposition.
+5. A content development and delivery strategy aligned to the sales funnel and the changing mindset or interest of the lead.
+This is where lead scoring infrastructure can be beneficial, as well as targeted online communications and tools that directly support a sales person’s: a) outreach efforts and b) ability to continue giving the lead a reason to care about the company’s value proposition.